Prerequisites, restrictions, and recommendations for Always On availability groups

-Maximum number of availability groups and availability databases per computer: The actual number of databases and availability groups you can put on a computer (VM or physical) depends on the hardware and workload, but there is no enforced limit.
-Microsoft has tested up to 10 AGs and 100 DBs per physical machine, however this is not a binding limit.
+Maximum number of availability groups and availability databases per computer: The actual number of databases and availability groups you can put on a computer (VM or physical) depends on the hardware and workload, but there's no enforced limit.
+Microsoft has tested up to 10 AGs and 100 DBs per physical machine, however this isn't a binding limit.
 Depending on the hardware specification on the server and the workload, you can put a higher number of databases and availability groups on an instance of SQL Server.
-Signs of overloaded systems can include, but are not limited to, worker thread exhaustion, slow response times for availability group system views and DMVs, and/or stalled dispatcher system dumps.
+Signs of overloaded systems can include, but aren't limited to, worker thread exhaustion, slow response times for availability group system views and DMVs, and/or stalled dispatcher system dumps.
 Please make sure to thoroughly test your environment with a production-like workload to ensure it can handle peak workload capacity within your application SLAs.
 When considering SLAs be sure to consider load under failure conditions as well as expected response times.

-Do not change any availability group properties, such as the possible owners.
+Don't change any availability group properties, such as the possible owners.

-Do not use the Failover Cluster Manager to fail over availability groups.
+Don't use the Failover Cluster Manager to fail over availability groups.
 You must use Transact-SQL or SQL Server Management Studio.

 When creating or reconfiguring an availability group configuration, ensure that you adhere to the following requirements.

-|If you plan to use a SQL Server failover cluster instance (FCI) to host an availability replica, ensure that you understand the FCI restrictions and that the FCI requirements are met.||Prerequisites and Restrictions for Using a SQL Server Failover Cluster Instance (FCI) to Host an Availability Replica (earlier in this article)|
+|If you plan to use a SQL Server failover cluster instance (FCI) to host an availability replica, ensure that you understand the FCI restrictions and that the FCI requirements are met.||Prerequisites and restrictions for using a SQL Server failover cluster instance (FCI) to host an availability replica (earlier in this article)|

 Security is inherited from the WSFC.
 Windows Server failover clustering provides two levels of user security at the granularity of entire cluster: